97115104/blog/_posts/2025-06-06-first-failure.md

 Don’t lose more than you have to.
 If it works, let it mean something for both of us.

+## contact

+Feel free to send through a message, you can find my links [here](https://97104.xyz/).

 *As always, 'twas nice to write for you, dear reader.
-To the moon.*
+Until next time.*